Preschool Age: When Do Kids Start Preschool?

 Your child may know all their letters, shapes, and colors, but unless they’re emotionally ready for the day-to-day challenges at preschool, it may not be time to enroll them yet.

 If your little one is still not comfortable being away from you, they’re not ready for preschool at age two or three.
-Transitioning to preschool will be a stressful event—you don’t want to add extra anxiety to the mix.
+Transitioning to preschool can be a stressful event—you don’t want to add extra anxiety to the experience.

 Social development

-If your three-year-old is still in parallel play, they may not be ready to join a classroom.
-Typically, three-year-olds start to play with each other and engage in imaginative play at this age—both key components of preschool programs.
-Your three-year-old needs to be socially aware of how to treat other children.
+For example, if your three-year-old is still in the stage of parallel play—play that involves two or more children playing side-by-side without interacting—they may not be ready to join a classroom yet.
+Typically, children start to play with each other and engage in imaginative play—both key components of preschool programs—around age three.

 Potty training